 1. Increases Endurance

-Because L-carnitine plays a central role in energy production, many athletes begin taking it as a way to enhance endurance and boost athletic performance.
-Both human and animal studies have confirmed the beneficial effects of this amino acid on endurance levels.
+Because L-carnitine plays a central role in energy production, many use it for bodybuilding and athletic performance as a way to enhance endurance and boost energy levels.

 For this reason, supplementing with this amino acid may especially benefit endurance athletes, such as long-distance runners, swimmers or cyclists.